 Veterans Memorial

-A dedication ceremony Sept.
-15 for the new Winsted Veterans Memorial drew a large crowd of attendees.
-The memorial is located in Hainlin Park in Winsted, and was designed by local resident Mitchell Littfin.
+The Winsted Veterans Memorial is in southwest corner of Hainlin Park in Winsted and was designed by local resident Mitchell Littfin.

-Visitors enter the memorial by following a paved walkway that leads to a circular flag court with five flag poles, and five bronze statues, representing the five branches of the United States military.
+Visitors enter the memorial by following a paved walkway that leads to a circular flag court with five flagpoles, and five life-sized bronze statues, representing the five branches of the United States military.

 The path proceeds beneath five large wooden archways.
 The top beams are inscribed with the words: duty, honor, country, valor, and courage.

-Veterans and their families are encouraged to purchase a veteran name plaque to be permanently installed at the Winsted Veterans Memorial pentagon court.
+Veterans and their families are encouraged to purchase a veteran name plaque to be permanently installed at the Winsted Veterans Memorial.

 The plaques are available to honor any veteran, living or deceased, who served honorably on active duty, in the reserves, or the National Guard, in wartime or peacetime.